icarito/physics-with-xo/05_software_and_hardware.md

 * output peripherals (such as the display, or the embedded speakers), as well as
 * input peripherals (such as the keyboard, the Mouse, the camera and the embedded microphone)

-The XO netbooks interact with their environment through the embedded input and ouput devices and through it's 3 USB 2.0 ports.
+The XO netbooks interact with their environment through the embedded input and output devices and through it's 3 USB 2.0 ports.

 In the case of the XO1 (CL1A) the input devices are: